TonyZong-Darzin/code-review/code-review-guide.md

 ### Reusability and Scalability

-Avoid hard coding and developing duplicated code for similar functions, instead developers should analyze the conditions and requirements, refactor the code into reuseable functions ([Complexity](#Complexity) also needs to be considered).
+Avoid developing duplicated code for similar functions, instead developers should analyze the conditions and requirements, refactor the code into reuseable functions ([Complexity](#Complexity) also needs to be considered).

-Code can be easily extended and adapted as it won't be discarded when new requirements emerge.
+Code should be easily extended and adapted as it won't be discarded when new requirements emerge.

 ## Reference